diegoparrilla/sidecart-site/quickstart.md

 Press '1' and hit Enter to choose the *Emulate ROM image from microSD card* option.
 The system will then display a list of ROM images you've copied to the microSD card in step 4.

 Enter the number corresponding to the ROM image you wish to emulate and press Enter.
 The SidecarT will load the selected image, preparing it for execution on the computer's next startup or reset.

+> Note: You know you're in ROM EMULATION mode when booting because the Raspberry Pi Pico W's LED will show a short blink; a 'E' in Morse code.

 ## Step 8.
 Boot the ROM